-The library currently occupies the third floor of the Main Building.
-An 11,000-square-meter state-of-the-art library building is under construction and is expected to be ready for use by spring 2006.
-The library's collection is growing by approximately 8,000 items per year and supports the curriculum and the general information needs of the university.
-The majority of the library's holdings are in English; however, there are also materials available in Arabic.
-The library is student-oriented and features group study rooms, quiet study areas and access to computers.
+The AUS Library, a stunning 11,000square-meter state-of-the-art facility. provides collections, services and programs to support the curricular and research needs of the university community.
+The majority of the library's rapidly growing physical collections of over 90,000 items are in English; however, there are also materials available in Arabic.
 An online catalog system can be used to search for library materials from any location on or off campus.
-Using the library website, students and faculty can access a number of e-books, online periodical indexes, full-text journals and magazines.
+Using the library website, students and faculty can access e-books, online databases, full-text journals and other digital resources.
+Library facilities include the Information Commons, group study rooms, quiet study areas and media viewing rooms.
 The library offers information literacy courses where students are taught how to use library resources in a computerized classroom.
 The library works in conjunction with all parts of the university to provide academic resources for all classes taught at AUS.
 Further information regarding the library is available from the university website.